EUROPEAN ENVIRONMENTAL TRIBUNAL

 Art 10

-The names of the first Presidents will remain even after their disappearance.
-In such case, the new President will occupy the chair with that name.
+The names of the first Presidents will remain as name of chairs, even after their disappearance.